 How to Decide Between MBA Programs

 Are you reading this post based on its headline?
 If so, you’re likely in a very envious position: you’ve been accepted into more than one MBA program.
 Congratulations!
 Before we go any further, let’s take a moment to appreciate how many people wish they were you right now.
-We hope you understand just how impressive this achievement is, in this of all years.
-So, take some time to celebrate accordingly.
+We hope you understand just how impressive this achievement is, so take some time to celebrate accordingly.

 But now you have a tough decision to make.
 You probably only applied to schools that truly interested you.
 That means soon it will be time to choose between two or more programs.
 How should you figure out where to spend eighteen months of your life, plus tens (if not hundreds) of thousands of dollars?